-Players are eliminated if they come into contact the center line of the court.
-Repeated violations of marked sideline boundaries will result in an elimination (at the referee's discretion).
+Players are eliminated if they come into contact with the center line of the court.
+Repeated violations of marked sideline boundaries will result in an elimination at the referee's discretion.

-Coming into physical contact with ANY player on the opposing team will result in elimination from the current match and further consequences (at the referee's discretion).
+Coming into physical contact with ANY player on the opposing team will result in elimination from the current match and further consequences.